-The Bachelor of Science in Systems and Information Science (SIS) is an interdisciplinary course of study jointly offered by the L.C.
-Smith College of Engineering and Computer Science and the School of Information Studies (iSchool) in collaboration with JPMorgan Chase.
+The Bachelor of Science in Systems and Information Science (SIS) is an interdisciplinary course of study jointly offered by the College of Engineering and Computer Science and the School of Information Studies (iSchool) in collaboration with JPMorgan Chase.

 This non–calculus-based undergraduate degree establishes a technical focus more from the user perspective—versus the developer perspective—incorporating both hands-on computing and experience in information management.